Speaking: Grammar in Speaking B2

 "I went to the office because I had promised to finish a report.
 I was working quietly when my boss suddenly came in.
 He was happy because he's just seen my sales figures.
 He told me about a new project that will be starting next month before I left."

 (This version is much richer.
-It shows the order of events and connections to the present and future.)
+It shows connections and order.)

 Your Tense Toolbox for Storytelling 🔧